Inspiration for travellers

 The art will inspire the millions of visitors and residents flying through the airport, and prove that art can be enjoyed far beyond the confines of a gallery.

-Other local artists whose art will be showcased around the airport include Mohammed Aljaida, Mubarak Al Malik, Amal Alatham, and Yousif Ahmed.
+Other local and regional artists whose art is showcased around the airport include Mohammed Aljaida, Mubarak Al Malik, Amal Alatham, and Yousif.

 A playful piece

 Lamp Bear by Swiss artist Urs Fischer takes centre stage in the grand foyer leading to HIA's world-class duty-free hall.
 It is a 23-foot canary yellow teddy bear sculpted from bronze, that sits peacefully inside a lamp.
 It's a playful piece that humanises the space around it and reminds travellers of childhood or precious objects from home.

 Artists from all around the world are showcasing their work within the airport.
 French artist, Jean-Michel Othoniel displays COSMOS, a large and intricate globe installation that symbolizes the path of travelers around the world taking inspiration from the oldest Islamic Astrolabe that can be found in MIA’s collection.
 Dutch artist Tom Claassen has produced a series of sculptures of the Oryx, which appear in herd formation in the arrivals hall.
 American sculptor Tom Otterness transforms public art into Other Worlds through playgrounds for children to discover and play.
 His style is often described as cartoonish and cheerful, and his pieces here are accompanied by miniature Arab figures.

 Other featured international artists include KAWS, Adel Abdessemed, Maurizio Cattelan, Don Gummer, Keith Haring, Damien Hirst, Jenny Holzer, Marc Quinn, Anselm Reyle, Rudolf Stingel and Bill Viola.